-WARNING: ADDICTION, ARUSE, AND MISUSE: RISK EVALUATION AND MITIGATION STRATEGY (REMS): LIFE-THREATENING RESPIRATORY DEPRESSION: ACCIDENTAL INGESTION; NEONATAL OPIOID WITHDRAWAL SYNDROME; and RISKS FROM CONCOMITANT USE WITH BENZODIAZEPINES OR OTHER CNS DEPRESSANTS
+WARNING: ADDICTION, ABUSE, AND MISUSE; RISK EVALUATION AND MITIGATION STRATEGY (REMS); LIFE-THREATENING RESPIRATORY DEPRESSION; ACCIDENTAL INGESTION; NEONATAL OPIOID WITHDRAWAL SYNDROME; and RISKS FROM CONCOMITANT USE WITH BENZODIAZEPINES OR OTHER CNS DEPRESSANTS

-Addiction, Abuse, and Misuse Pentazocine and Naloxone Tablets exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
-Assess each patient's risk prior to prescribing Pentazocine and Naloxone Tablets, and monitor all patients regularly for the development of these behaviors and conditions [see WARNINGS]
+Addiction.
+Abuse. and Misuse Pentazocine and Naloxone Tablets exposes patients and other users to the risks of opioid addiction abuse, and misuse, which can lead to overdose and death.
+Assess each patient's risk prior to prescribing Pentazocine and Naloxone Tablets, and monitor all patients regularly for the developmen of these behaviors and conditions [see WARNINGS]

-Opioid Analgesic Risk Evaluation and Mitigation Strategy (REMS): To ensure that the benefits of opioid analgesics outweigh the risks of addiction, abuse, and misuse, the Food and Drug Administration (FDA) has required a REMS for these products [see Warnings].
-Under the requirements of the REMS, drug companies with approved opioid analgesic products must make REMS-compliant education programs available to healthcare providers.
-Healthcare provider
+Opioid Analgesic Risk Evaluation and Mitigation Strategy (REMS):

-- are strongly encouraged to complete a REMS-compliant education program, counsel patients and/or their caregivers, with every prescription, on safe use, serious risks, storage, and disposal of these products. - emphasize to patients and their caregivers the importance of reading the Medication Guide every time it is provided by their pharmacist, and consider other tools to improve patient, household, and community safety.
+To ensure that the benefits of opioid analgesics outweigh the risks of addiction, abuse, and misuse he Food and Drug Administration (FDA) has required a REMS for these products [see Warnings] under the requirements of the REMS, drug companies with approved opioid analgesic products must be applied to the REMS, drug companies with approved opioid analgesic products must be applied to the REMS. make REMS-compliant education programs available to healthcare providers.
+Healthcare provider ouraged to are strongly enc complete a REMS-compliant education program.

-Life-Threatening Respiratory Depression
+counsel patients and/or their caregivers, with every prescription, on safe use, serious risks storage, and disposal of these products, emphasize to patients and their caregivers the importance of reading the Medication Guide every time it is provided by their pharmacist, and consider other tools to improve patient, household, and community safety.

-Serious, life-threatening, or fatal respiratory depression may occur with use of Pentazocine and Naloxone Tablets.
+Life-Threatening Respiratory Depression Serious, life-threatening, or fatal respiratory depression may occur with use of Pentazocine and Naloxone Tablets.
 Monitor for respiratory depression, especially during initiation of Pentazocine and Naloxone Tablets or following a dose increase [see WARNINGS].